I Need to Know (Tom Petty and the Heartbreakers song): Other versions

-Stevie Nicks (of Fleetwood Mac) has been performing "I Need to Know" live in her solo concerts since 1981.
-Nicks also performed this song with Tom Petty together on Petty's 30th anniversary concert (which was filmed and released on DVD as Runnin' Down a Dream).
+Stevie Nicks has been performing "I Need to Know" live in her solo concerts since 1981.
+Nicks also performed this song with Petty together on his 30th anniversary concert (which was filmed and released on DVD as Runnin' Down a Dream).

 In 1981 the Swedish band Gyllene Tider recorded a version of the song with Swedish lyrics, written by singer Per Gessle (the male half of Roxette), named "Vill ha ett svar!"

 Poison recorded a cover of the song for their 2007 album Poison'd!.

 Hour of the Wolf recorded a cover for their 2012 greatest hits album, Decompositions Vol. II.

 Following Petty's death on October 2, 2017, Local H have been playing the song in concert.

 In 2020, Starcrawler previewed a cover of the song for Tom Petty's 70th Birthday Bash on SiriusXM, featuring Mike Campbell on rhythm guitar.
 The band later officially released the cover as a single on music streaming services.

+In 2023, Ten Cent Revenge recorded a cover of the song for their second EP Fast Forward, featuring Cherie Currie on co-lead vocals.
+The group performed the song live alongside Currie on March 21st, 2024, at the Whisky A Go-Go in West Hollywood, California, as the opening act for Pat Travers.